mgeier/cpp-talk/README.md

 ## What is C++?

-* most of C
+Ingredients:

+1. (most of) C
-* a whole lot of patches
+2. a whole lot of patches

+Compatibility with C:

+* main reason for its popularity
+* main reason for its horribleness

 ## Some Horrible Features of C